zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/OSOK/install-osok.md

 ### Enable Instance Principal

-The OCI Service Operator for Kuberentes needs [OCI Instance Principal](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm). details to provision and manage OCI services/resources in the customer tenancy.
+The OCI Service Operator for Kuberentes needs [OCI Instance Principal](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm). details to provision and manage OCI services/resources in your tenancy.
 This is the recommended approach for running OSOK within OCI.

 To do this you are required to create a [OCI Dynamic Group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm#Managing_Dynamic_Groups).